opencv/opencv/modules/ml/doc/expectation_maximization.rst

     Estimates the Gaussian mixture parameters from the sample set.

 Unlike many of the ML models, EM is an unsupervised learning algorithm and it does not take responses (class labels or the function values) on input.
 Instead, it computes the
-:ref:`MLE` of the Gaussian mixture parameters from the input sample set, stores all the parameters inside the structure:
+*Maximum Likelihood Estimate* of the Gaussian mixture parameters from the input sample set, stores all the parameters inside the structure:
 :math:`p_{i,k}` in ``probs``,:math:`a_k` in ``means`` :math:`S_k` in ``covs[k]``,:math:`\pi_k` in ``weights`` and optionally computes the output "class label" for each sample:
 :math:`\texttt{labels}_i=\texttt{arg max}_k(p_{i,k}), i=1..N` (i.e. indices of the most-probable mixture for each sample).

 The trained model can be used further for prediction, just like any other classifier.
-The model trained is similar to the :ref:`Bayes classifier` .
+The model trained is similar to the :ref:`Bayes classifier`.

 Example: Clustering random samples of multi-Gaussian distribution using EM ::